 Research has shown that when parents are engaged in their children's lives and education it benefits both parent and child now and in the long term.
-Based on this rich body of research, we know that we need an ongoing commitment from parents and families in each of our centers.
-We encourage parents to participate in all aspects of the program by engaging in the classroom or center activities, participating in program governance, events, workshops and celebrations, and partnering with staff to support their child's education and their family development.
-However, there may be long-term volunteer opportunities, or in-person volunteer opportunities in the center.
-We continue to offer virtual and other innovative ways to ensure parents have an opportunity to participate in all aspects of the program.
+Based on this rich body of research, we know that we must build partnerships with parents and families in each of our centers.
+We encourage parents to participate in all aspects of the program by engaging in the classroom or center activities, participating in program governance through Policy Committee and Policy Council, and partnering with staff to support their child's education and their family development.